 Want a Sample Size Calculator in Excel?

-What's Cool About the QI Macros Sample Size Calculator?
+What's Cool About QI Macros Sample Size Calculator?

 QI Macros Sample Size Calculator works with both variable (measured) and attribute (counted) data.

-Just click on the QI Macros menu, then Calculators, then Sample Size Calculator.
+Just click on QI Macros menu, then Calculators, then Sample Size Calculator.
 You should see the following:

 To calculate a sample size you need to know: